 In the Journalism/Public Relations program, students develop a deep understanding of the contrasting media fields to prepare them for a wide variety of career opportunities.
 The faculty bring strong backgrounds to enable students to master everything from interviewing, reporting and editing to campaign planning, crisis communication, and social media strategy.

 Students have access to two advanced computer labs one Mac and one PC that feature the latest in hardware and software; like those used by pros in the field.
-The program enables emerging journalists to research and report stories by serving on the award winning newspaper, The Outlook, or the online news portal, The Verge.
+The program enables emerging journalists to research and report stories by serving on the award winning newspaper, The Outlook.
 Emerging publicists develop campaigns, design publications or communications through the nationally accredited and certified PRSSA (Public Relations Student Society) or becoming part of the team on the Shadow PR Firm.

 Media Studies & Production